Plays by Year & Genre

-Over the centuries, some scholars regarded Shakespeare's later plays as evidence of his decline, while others believed these plays reveal Shakespeare's maturity and growth as he experimented with form.
+Over the centuries, some scholars regarded Shakespeare's later plays as evidence of his decline, while others believed they reveal Shakespeare's maturity and growth as he experimented with form.
 But even in his earlier years, Shakespeare mixed his genre.
 Some of his histories, like Richard III, could as easily play as tragedies, and his tragedies always incorporated some humor and even farce.

 Opinions differ about these designations, but the following groups are generally accepted:

 The Merchant of Venice (1596), Troilus and Cressida (1602), Measure for Measure (1603), All's Well That Ends Well (1604)

 Pericles Prince of Tyre (1607), The Winter's Tale (1609), Cymbeline (1610), The Tempest (1611)